Online Session Locator

 Free ticketed event

-This session will explore the value and use of task interviewing as a method for assessing and researching student understanding of younger students.
-The task-based interview approach provides a structured environment that can be somewhat controlled and therefore allows for systematic and in-depth exploration of a specific topic which, in the Rethinking Circle Time (ReCT) project, targets students’ attributes of learning the CT concept including how students develop CT knowledge, why students work through the tasks the way they do, and what happens when they get stuck or overcome challenges.
+This approach provides a structured environment that can be somewhat controlled and therefore allows for systematic and in-depth exploration of a specific topic.
+It uses the Rethinking Circle Time (ReCT) project to target student attributes of learning the CT concept, including how they develop CT knowledge, why they work through the tasks the way they do, and what happens when they get stuck or overcome challenges.

 Speakers